Antoinette Saint-Huberty: Later years

 On the evening of 29 August 1797, Saint-Huberty, drawing on her years of experience in the theatre, helped her husband to disguise himself as a priest.
 He wore a cassock, an ecclesiastical wig, a beard, green-tinted spectacles, and appropriate make-up.
 His guards failed to recognize him as he made his way to a pre-arranged rendezvous in the church of San Celso, and early the following morning he was taken by closed carriage to Bellinzona.
 Because Saint-Huberty spread reports that d'Antraigues was ill and confined to his bed, his escape was not discovered until 4 September, and it was not reported in the Milan newspapers until the 14th.
 In the meantime, she had obtained a passport for herself, which was issued on 27 August, i.e. before the escape, on the pretext that she needed to go to Trieste to collect some money – as indeed she informed Mme.
 Bonaparte.
 Jules was sent to stay with his former wet nurse for a few days.
 Antoinette then pretended to change her plans – the journey to Trieste had to be postponed whilst she (supposedly) was caring for her husband, who was far too ill to receive visitors.
 As soon as she received word that d'Antraigues was safely out of the country, she disguised herself as a peasant herb-seller, and made her way out of Milan.
 After a few days, she, Jules and d'Antraigues reunited in Innsbruck.
 According to a dispatch from Paris dated 21 September, the official Parisian newspapers were silent on news of the escape, although it was variously reported in private prints.
-For this reason, The Times in London espressed some scepticism as to whether any escape on the part of d'Antraigues and Saint-Huberty had taken place.
+For this reason, The Times in London expressed some scepticism as to whether any escape on the part of d'Antraigues and Saint-Huberty had taken place.

 Saint-Huberty and her family lived in Graz (1797–1799), Vienna (1799–1802) and Dresden (1802–1806), before moving to London.
 In 1808 their address was 45 Devonshire Street, Portland Place, although they also had addresses at various times at 67 Princes Gate and at a place known as "Jacobi House."
 Around 1809 the couple purchased a house at The Terrace, Barnes, on the outskirts of London.
 They also had a West End property at 7 Queen Anne Street.